nonoesp/DynamoExtensions_Recharge2017/Docs/ViewExtensionNotes.md

 ## Creating a ViewExtension Template Project

-This first example walks through each step required to create a viewExtenion similar to the one in DynamoSamples just to get more familiar with the various requirements.
+This first example walks through each step required to create a viewExtension similar to the one in DynamoSamples just to get more familiar with the various requirements.
 The end goal is to have a simple pop-up window activated from the Dynamo menu toolbar that displays some information about the active graph.

 1) Create a new Visual Studio Class Library project </br>